Indiana Jones and the Temple of Doom: Development

 Lucas handed Huyck and Katz a 20-page treatment in May 1982 titled Indiana Jones and the Temple of Death to adapt into a screenplay.
 Scenes such as the fight scene in Shanghai, the escape from the airplane, and the mine cart chase came from earlier scripts of Raiders of the Lost Ark.
 In Raiders, the headpiece for the Staff of Ra was originally conceived to be in two pieces, with the first piece in the museum of General Hok, a Japanese-allied Chinese warlord in Shanghai.
 Jones was planned to steal that piece, and then use a giant gong as a shield as General Hok fired a submachine gun at him during his escape, much like the final moments in Club Obi-Wan.
 Kasdan said that was too expensive to produce for the earlier movie.
 After that, Jones was to fly to Nepal to find Marion and the second piece.
 In flight, he fell asleep and all of the other passengers on the plane bailed out and parachuted to safety, leaving him to escape alone using an inflatable raft to slide down a Himalayan slope to Marion's bar.
 Kasdan said this was cut because it interrupted the story flow and was "too unbelievable," a complaint leveled by some critics at the finished scene.

 Lucas, Huyck, and Katz had been developing Radioland Murders (1994) since the early 1970s.
 The opening music was taken from that script and applied to Temple of Doom.
 Spielberg reflected, "George's idea was to start the movie with a musical number.
 He wanted to do a Busby Berkeley dance number.
 At all our story meetings he would say, 'Hey, Steven, you always said you wanted to shoot musicals.'
 I thought, 'Yeah, that could be fun.

-Lucas, Spielberg, Katz, and Huyck were concerned how to keep the audience interest while explaining the Thuggee cult.
+Lucas, Spielberg, Katz, and Huyck were concerned how to keep the audience interested while explaining the Thuggee cult.
 Huyck and Katz proposed a tiger hunt but Spielberg stated, "There's no way I'm going to stay in India long enough to shoot a tiger hunt."
 They eventually decided on a dinner scene involving eating bugs (which were made of rubber and filled with custard), monkey brains (raspberry flavored custard), and the like.
 "Steve and George both still react like children, so their idea was to make it as gross as possible," says Katz.

 Lucas sent Huyck and Katz a 500-page transcript of their taped conversations to help them with the script.
 The first draft was written in six weeks, in early August 1982.
 "Steve was coming off an enormously successful movie E.T.] and George didn't want to lose him," said Katz.
 "He desperately wanted him to direct (Temple of Doom).
 We were under a lot of pressure to do it really, really fast so we could hold on to Steve."